libopenstorage/openstorage/SDK_CHANGELOG.md

 ## Releases

+### v0.112.0 - (03/30/2021)

+* auto fstrim flag in volume spec

 ### v0.111.0 - (03/24/2021)

 * Additions to CloudBackupEnumerate API to allow enumerating cloudbackups
 * with whose source volumes are missing in the cluster.
 Also indicate if
 * cloudbackup belongs to current cluster with enumerate data.